Rohitha10-Code/Expense-Management-System/README.md

 - Full source code for seamless integration and customization.
 - 15+ dynamically connected Windows Forms for managing expenses efficiently.
 - Features such as user authentication, category-wise tracking, and detailed reporting.
-- Ideal for students, developers, or businesses looking for a comprehensive solution to track and manage expenses.

 ## 📖 Overview